 You need three letters of recommendation.
-Reference need to be from 1) An instructor, 2) A personal reference, and 3) A professional references.
-References should send their letters of reference directly to Sarah Hessenauer.
+References need to be from 1) An instructor (if you graduated within two years, otherwise you can use another professional reference), 2) A personal reference, and 3) A professional reference.

 Applicants will need to inform the program by April 1 if they plan to enroll in the program.